 Vincent Van Patten,

-A college fraternaty prank goes bad and student ends up in the mental ward.
-Four years later, it's graduation time, and the members of the fraternity decide to have a costume party aboard a train trip to celebrate thier graduation.
-Unknowingly to them, a killer has slipped aboard, wacking them off one by one, disguised in the costumes of the victims.
+A college fraternity prank goes wrong and a student ends up in the mental asylum.
+Three years later, it's graduation time, and the members of the fraternity decide to have a costume party aboard a train trip to celebrate their graduation.
+Unknowingly to them, a killer has slipped aboard, killing them off one by one, disguised in the costumes of the victims.
 Written by

 Jamie Lee Curtis was once again cementing her status as the Scream Queen, after the successes of "Halloween", "The Fog" and "Prom Night", but this one unfortunately wasn't as successful as the previous ones and remains the least remembered.
 But that doesn't mean that this movie is bad.
 A Slasher movie set on a train is something different I suppose, which makes Terror Train a stylish and inventive and really makes the most of it's settings.
 And I also loved the fact that the killer uses different costumes for each murder, pure genius.